The Creator Economy: The Economic Model that’s quickly replacing the Attention Economy

 This isn’t necessarily a bad thing though, as it’s enabling individuals that might otherwise not have been discovered by traditional means to succeed.
 The famous Lil Nas X story is a classical example of a TikTok success story.
 More recently, the dancer-turned-TikTok star Addison Rae has debuted her single “Obsessed” – a prime example of the growing trend of content creators becoming musicians due to extrinsic attention and an in-built fanbase that’s automatically converted into streams.

 Initially, ads were one of the few ways that allowed creators to make money off their content.
-In the space of a few years, however, monetisation options have blossomed and are projected to continue to continue growing.
+In the space of a few years, however, monetisation options have blossomed and are projected to continue growing.

 In an interview with Forbes, Yuanling Yuan said, “When you look at Asia, the biggest trend that has been dominating the creative economy there is e-commerce.”
-She continues, “So live streaming times e-commerce, and we don’t really have that yet in the U.S. But I suspect that the next 5 to 10 years there will be platforms that emerge that help creators monetize and get another format, which is selling merchandise, but selling them live.”
-China is a key player, as massive e-commerce platforms such as Alibaba, Baidu and JD.com are live streaming to sell their wares.
+She continues, “So live streaming times e-commerce, and we don’t really have that yet in the U.S. But I suspect that in the next 5 to 10 years there will be platforms that emerge that help creators monetize and get another format, which is selling merchandise, but selling them live.”
+China is a key player, as massive e-commerce platforms such as Alibaba, Baidu, and JD.com are live streaming to sell their wares.

 How can musicians become content creators?